Reginald Winters

 Public Relations Manager

-Reginald (“Reggie”) Winters is an active pianist, harpsichordist, educator, and arts administrator based out of Greeley, Colorado.
-As a performer, Reggie has become a highly sought after collaborator.
-He currently serves as a Collaborative Piano Teaching Assistant at the University of Northern Colorado where he assists with courses in the Voice Area.
-He has previously served as an orchestral pianist for the Texas Tech University Symphony Orchestra and for the chamber orchestra Ensemble Bravura.
+Reginald (“Reggie”) Winters is a pianist, harpsichordist, educator, and arts administrator based in Greeley, Colorado.
+He currently serves as a staff pianist at the University of Northern Colorado, where he is in frequent demand as a collaborator in both the voice and instrumental areas.
+His orchestral experience includes performances with the Texas Tech University Symphony Orchestra and the chamber ensemble Ensemble Bravura.

-Reggie completed the Bachelor of Music degree in Piano Performance at Texas Tech University and the Master of Music degree in Piano Performance at the University of Northern Colorado where he is continuing to work toward the Doctor of Arts degree in Piano Performance.
-His principal teachers include Drs.
-Tatiana Roitman Mann and Lei Weng.
+Reggie holds the Bachelor of Music degree in Piano Performance from Texas Tech University and the Master of Music degree in Piano Performance from the University of Northern Colorado, where he is currently pursuing the Doctor of Arts degree in Piano Performance with a cognate in Music History and Literature.
+His principal teachers include Dr. Tatiana Roitman Mann, Dr. Lei Weng, and Professor Debra Throgmorton.